 A stovetop steamer is also easier to use for large spaghetti squashes.
 A microwave steamer is limited in size, and therefore larger squashes won’t fit inside correctly.
 Albeit, it’s possible to cut the squash into smaller sections, which comprises the overall look of the squash.

-See also How to restore an antique electric skillet for cooking?
+See also How to restore a classic ice crusher for cooking?

 Another advantage of using a stovetop steamer is that it allows for more control over the cooking process.
 With a microwave steamer, it’s easy to overcook or undercook the squash, resulting in a less than desirable texture.
 However, with a stovetop steamer, you can monitor the cooking process and adjust the heat as needed to ensure that the squash is cooked to perfection.